stone-co/the-amazing-ledger/README.md

 # Development

-To init development environment and run the amazing ledger, flow this steps.
+To init development environment and run the amazing ledger, flow these steps.

 Database setup